BaelLordofAll/aider/README.md

 - **Integration**: All components are integrated to work synchronously, enhancing the system's capabilities.

+- **Auto-Run Evolution**: Automatically initiates system evolution to keep the system up-to-date and optimized.

 ### Ethical Guidelines

 The system operates under strict ethical guidelines to ensure responsible use: